harvestcore/upgote/doc/architecture-workflows.md

 Possible scenarios:

 - **The Core creates an Updater**: The background process starts.
-- **The Updater time interval is met**: It fetches the data and then stores it.
+- **The Updater time interval is met**: The system fetches the data and then stores it.

 ## Log